simon-k/reviewabot/README.md

 ## TODO
 * Use a better tool for parsing command line arguments
-* Right now the HttpClient ignores certificates.
-Make that configurable.
 * Make instructions configurable form a markdown file
 * Use Spectre Console to make things nice to look at
 * Create some tests